Shane32/AppTemplate/docs/operational-principles.md

 **Error Handling:** When an error occurs (e.g., post not found, authorization failure), GraphQL returns an error in the `errors` array and the field resolves to `null`, which bubbles up to the nearest nullable parent.
 This is why root query fields should be non-null - errors will appear in the response's `errors` array with proper error messages.

+**Important for Mutations:** When executing multiple mutations from the client, each mutation should be in a separate GraphQL operation.
+If multiple mutations are combined in a single operation and one fails, null bubbling may cause the entire operation to return no data, even if some mutations succeeded.
+Separating mutations into individual operations ensures that successful mutations return their data while failed mutations return appropriate errors.

+**Nullability Inference:** GraphQL.NET automatically infers nullability from C# types wherever possible - non-nullable reference types become non-null GraphQL types, and nullable types become nullable GraphQL types.
+However, when defining custom expressions for reference field types (e.g., using `EfField()` with a resolver expression), you may need to explicitly specify `nullable: true` to indicate a nullable type, as the framework cannot always infer nullability from lambda expressions.

 **Implementation:** See [`PostGraphType.cs`](../AppGraphQL/QueryGraphs/PostGraphType.cs) and other graph types for examples of non-null field definitions.